moonshotcollective/coordinator/README.md

 Everyone has a different journey within the collective and you can choose how you spend your time here.

-Start by filling out [this survey](https://docs.google.com/forms/d/1izilMBRoE3krtTPmHR9Tbw1ScvX6gSYBFltCGp7gv6A/edit) so we can bring relevant opportunities to your doorstep.

 # Contents
 1. Developer onboarding